 17. My team is respected within our organization.

-It’s likely that you, as the leader, often receive accolades for the work of your team.
+It’s likely that you, as the leader, often receive recognition for the work of your team.
 Ensure that each time this happens, you share it with all of your team members.
-If your team isn’t receiving accolades or respect, begin to advocate for them or promote the contributions they’re making in order to change the impression of others.
+If your team isn’t receiving recognition or respect, begin to advocate for them or promote the contributions they’re making in order to change the impression of others.

 Working together to create a Team purpose statement that you can share with the rest of the organization can not only clarify the contribution your team makes, it can also improve team morale.